trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-2.md

 You can continue from your code from part 1 or start from the completed version here: https://github.com/marigold-dev/training-nft-1/tree/main/solution.

-If you start from the completed version, run these commands install dependencies for the web application:
+If you start from the completed version, run these commands to install dependencies for the web application:

    ```bash
    npm i